 CARCHEX Extended Warranty Cost

-In addition to the Honda, Lexus, and Toyota vehicles described above, we received a quote from CARCHEX for a 2014 Ford Fusion with 75,000 miles.
+For CARCHEX, we used the same Honda and Toyota vehicle described above, along with a 2017 Chevrolet Silverado with 50,000 miles.
 All of the quotes below are for plans with $100 deductibles.

 |Vehicle||CARCHEX Warranty Plan||Term Length||Monthly Payment||Down Payment||Total Cost|